CoreUnit-NET/docs/general.md

 *This document and its intellectual property belong to CoreUnit.NET and more precisely [NobleMajo](https://github.com/noblemajo).*
 *The forwarding, use, modification or copying of individual sections is prohibited without the direct authorisation of NobleMajo.*

+# Docs
+Cunet (aka CoreUnit.NET) uses this kind of markdown files for docs and project definitions.

 - [Docs](#docs)
 - [Application](#application)
 - [A cunet project](#a-cunet-project)